Forz70043/Forz70043/README.md

 ## 🌱 What I'm currently learning:

 - **Learning more about:**
   - AWS & Google Cloud
+  - Black Hat Bash
   - Serverless architectures

 ---